longyuewangdcu/Chinese-Llama-2/README.md

 ### Fine-Tuning

-To finetune Llama-2 using LoRA on the Chinese instruction dataset, Run the command to start LoRA finetune.:
+To finetune Llama-2 using LoRA on the Chinese instruction dataset, Run the command to start LoRA finetune:
 ```bash
 # Multi-nodes are also supported